CREATE A WILDFIRE ACTION PLAN

 - Assemble an Emergency Supply Kit for each person, as recommended by the American Red Cross.
 (See next section for details.)

-- Maintain a list of emergency contact numbers posted near your phone and in your emergency supply kit.
+- Maintain a list of emergency contact numbers in your Family Communication Plan and keep it posted near your phone and in your emergency supply kit.

 - Keep an extra Emergency Supply Kit in your car in case you cannot get to your home because of fire or other emergency.

-- Have a portable radio or scanner so you can stay updated on the fire.
+- Have a portable AM/FM radio or scanner so you can stay updated on the fire.

 - Tell your neighbors about Ready, Set, Go! and your Wildfire Action Plan.